klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 or 128 for LUMI-C. This has the advantage that if hardware threading is turned off at the BIOS/UEFI level, the numbering of the actual cores does not change.

-On LUMI G, core 0 and its second hardware thread 64 are reserved by the low noise mode and cannot be used by Slurm or applications.
+On LUMI G, the first core of each CCD, so core 0, 8, ... and the corresponding second hardware threads 64, 72, ..., is not available for user threads.
+Basically, physical core 0 had to be reserved for OS processes to help reduce OS jitter which can kill scalability of large parallel applications.
-This is done to help reduce OS jitter which can kill scalability of large parallel applications.
-However, it also creates an assymetry that is hard to deal with.
-(For this reason they chose to disable the first core of every CCD on Frontier, so core 0, 8, 16, ... and corresponding hardware threads 64, 72, ..., but on LUMI this is not yet the case).
+But as only reserving physical core 0 creates an asymmetry in the node which is difficult to deal with for users, the decision was made to - similar as on Frontier - reserve the first core of each CCD.
 Don't be surprised if when running a GPU code you see a lot of activity on core 0.
-It is caused by the ROCm<sup>TM</sup> driver and is precisely the reason why that core is reserved, as that activity would break scalability of applications that expect to have the same amount of available compute power on each core.
+It is caused by the ROCm(tm)) driver and often also by Lustre processes, and is precisely the reason why that core is reserved, as that activity would break scalability of applications that expect to have the same amount of available compute power on each core.